 Prognosis and prevention

-A person's life cannot be considered over when cirrhosis is diagnosed.
+The diagnosis as such does not mean the end of life.
 However, over time, scarring worsens, and the organ function continues to deteriorate.
-When the life-threatening stage is reached, a cirrhosis patient needs to find an alternative, and transplantation is the only remaining option.
+When the life-threatening stage is reached, a patient needs to find an alternative, and transplantation is the only remaining option.

 To prevent the disease, the first thing to do is quit or at least moderate your alcohol consumption.
 The second most common cause of the dangerous illness can be eliminated with the help of vaccination against hepatitis.
 You should also be aware of occupational exposure to toxic chemicals, such as carbon tetrachloride, benzene, etc.